Bengal fox: Description

-The genus Vulpes can be separated from Canis and Cuon in the Indian region by the flat forehead between the postorbital processes and not inflated by air cells.
-The processes themselves are slightly concave with a raised anterior edge (convexly round in other canids).
-The canine teeth are longer.
+Members of the genus Vulpes have a flat forehead between the postorbital processes, not inflated by air cells.
+The processes themselves are slightly concave with a raised anterior edge.
+The canine teeth are longer than in other canid species.

 Distribution and habitat

-The Bengal Fox is endemic to the Indian subcontinent, ranging from the Himalayan foothills and Terai of Nepal through the South portion of the Indian Peninsula (but the western and east Ghats are not included) and from southern and eastern Pakistan to eastern India and southeastern Bangladesh.
-In Nepal and northeast India, it occurs up to 1,500 meters long.
-It was not reported from Afghanistan or Iran or from the Western Ghats, India.
+The Bengal Fox is endemic to the Indian subcontinent, ranging from the Himalayan foothills and Terai of Nepal through Southern India, and from southern and eastern Pakistan to eastern India and southeastern Bangladesh.

 Its range is bounded by the Himalayas and the Indus River valley.
 It favors semiarid, flat to undulating land, bush and short grassland habitats.
 It avoids dense forests, steep terrain, tall grasslands and true deserts.

+Historical records indicate that the species was spotted in the southeastern regions of Cumilla and Chattogram during the 1980s; however, over time, no further sightings have been reported from these areas, suggesting a possible local extirpation of the species.

 It is relatively widespread in low rainfall areas where the vegetation is usually scrub, thorn or dry deciduous forests, or short grasslands.
 In the Indian peninsula, the species is confined to plains and open scrub forests.
 It was considered to be a habitat generalist, but it shows a strong preference for semiarid, short grassland habitats at multiple scales.